jpc342/Interactive-Lab-Hub/Lab 1/README.md

 I want the device (the sensor above the fridge) to look like a motion/distance sensor, which are usually pointed in one direction as opposed to cameras that have a large field of view.
 It turns out my Glade Plug-In air freshener when rotated looks exactly the way I wanted, and its prongs fit perfectly into the groove above the freezer; this made it the perfect look-alike to the device I was going for.

 I also considered whether or not to have the alarm sound emanate from the sensor itself, but I decided it would be better to imply its integration into a house speaker system or any other speaker in the house, as these are becoming more popular, and a speaker would make the sensor bulkier (and possibly uglier).

+Here is what it looked like in the end (using a black mask and some tape to cover up the Glade controls:

 ## Part F. Record